LearnersGuild/learning-os/docs/processes.md

 In other words, as a player interacting with the LOS, you can only take action via the available processes.
 They are the rules which govern the system.

-A process is defined by four simple attributes:
+A process is defined by three simple attributes:

 - Purpose
 - Steps